Kishh14/MentorMafia/README.md

 Mentor Mafia: Connecting Mentees with the Right Mentors

-Mentor Mafia is a web application built using React, Appwrite, and ZegoCloud that empowers mentees to connect with experienced mentors for video-based guidance and upskilling.
+Mentor Mafia is a web application built using React, Appwrite that empowers mentees to connect with experienced mentors for video-based guidance and upskilling.
 By fostering a collaborative learning environment, Mentor Mafia aims to bridge the gap between those seeking knowledge and those willing to share their expertise.

 Key Features: